bpf-endeavor/bpf-app-offload-measurement/docs/DUT.md

 2. The XDP throughput is low

-On machines with out **cache direct technology** (e.g., DDIO) technology the network XDP will experience many cache misses limiting the achieved throughput.
+On machines without **cache direct technology** (e.g., DDIO) the network driver (eBPF/XDP) will experience many cache misses limiting the throughput.